marielmeza21/TestSemanticRelease/README.md

 - {Major} >= 1 → 1st public stable release

 ## Adding a commit
-Commits are added in Agular format and must be one  of the following in order to create a release:
+Commits are added in Angular format and must be one  of the following in order to create a release:
 - **feat**: A new feature
 - **fix**: A bug fix
 - **docs**: Documentation only changes